 DIY Wax Seal

 Did you know you could make your own DIY wax seal with a wooden dowel, wood burning tool, pencil, cutout design, xacto knife and a few other easy-to-find supplies?
 It’s true!
 Our favorite DIY wax seal tutorial comes from Ragehaus which tells you how to make your own seals complete with a supply list and step-by-step tutorial.
 Read the full how-to here!

 We spotted these beautiful handmade wax seal kits by Katrina Alana.
 Take a peek:

-For more samples + to buy yours, visit her shop.
+For more samples + to buy yours, visit The Stamp Press.